JoshAtticus/CompressorEdge/README.md

 # Compressor Edge

 Be on the bleeding edge with Compressor Edge.
-Compressor Edge includes features & fixes that are not included in Compressor Edge.
+Compressor Edge includes features & fixes that are not included in Compressor.

 <br>